innocenzi/laravel-vite/docs/src/configuration/vite-plugin.md

 ## `config`

-This option can be one of three things:
+This option can be one of the following:
-- A path to a file that contains a JSON-encoded version of the Laravel package configuration.
+- A path to a file that contains a JSON version of the Laravel package configuration.
 - An object representing the Laravel package configuration.
 - The name of a configuration defined in `config/vite.php`'s `configs`.
 - `false` to disable reading the configuration from the path defined in the `CONFIG_PATH_VITE` environment variable.

 ## `php`

 The path to the PHP executable.
-By default, `php` will be used, or the path in the `PHP_EXECUTABLE_PATH` environment variable, if defined.
+By default, the path in the the `PHP_EXECUTABLE_PATH` environment variable will be used, or `php` if it's not defined.

 ## `postcss`